 Overclock Labs sees a fundamental problem in the way the Cloud infrastructure industry operates today.
 Just three companies: Amazon, Google, and Microsoft, effectively control pricing and availability of the Cloud – a situation that will only worsen as Cloud adoption increases.

-These companies operate at such massive scale that direct competition is no longer possible.
-At the same time, companies around the world have huge numbers of servers sitting idle in their datacenters – up to 85% of server capacity is unused at any given time.
+These companies operate at such a massive scale that direct competition is no longer possible.
+At the same time, companies around the world have huge numbers of servers sitting idle in their data centers – up to 85% of server capacity is unused at any given time.